shaurya947/ethers-signer-pool/README.md

   - It updates the particular signer's balance and updates its state (makes it _less busy_ or idle)
   - It finds the oneshot sender corresponding to the particular TX and sends the result/error down

+## TODOs

+- Add example code with usage to top of README
+- Introduce custom errors and resolve TODOs marked in code related to error handling
+- Add unit tests for signer and dispatcher modules, along with some integration tests
+- Add in-code documentation to prepare crate for publishing